JaimeBee/JaimeFlorez_CDF_KMO_TechnicalChallenge/README.md

 I realized the new version I got after the update requires an extra instruction after the *groupby*: 'group_keys=False'.
 When I submitted my code to you - with the previous version - it was throwing only a warning but the code was producing the correct output (results).

-I attached a screenshot of the code I submitted on the original version the day of the test submittion so you can confirm that my code was working properly that day.
+I attached a screenshot of the code I submitted on the original version the day of the test submittion so you can confirm that my code was working properly that day without the
+'group_keys=False'.
 I took this screenshot from the github repo which includes the code and the output exactly as they were after I submitted on the test day.
 Please check the screenshoot here in this repo.

 So, if you have a new version of Python and my code is throwing an error in that section, be aware this is because the code is missing the 'group_keys=False'.
 To run properly, here is an updated code in that section including the additional instruction mentioned required in the new Python version: